usnistgov/metaschema/website/content/specification/syntax/instances.md

 ### Naming and `<use-name>`

-Similar to the [`<use-name>`](/specification/syntax/definitions/#naming-and-use-name) allowed on the referenced definition, the optional `<use-name>` on a instance changes the *effective name* to use for the information element in a compositional data model.
+Similar to the [`<use-name>`](/specification/syntax/definitions/#naming-and-use-name) allowed on the referenced definition, the optional `<use-name>` on an instance changes the *effective name* to use for the information element in a compositional data model.

 The `<use-name>` element is optional and MAY only occur once.